5wift-Hacker/5wift-Hacker/README.md

 ## 🌱 Always Evolving

-- I’m always learning more, whether it be in Swift, or other programming language.
+- I’m always learning more, whether it be in Swift, or another language.
 I love coding!
 - I keep updated on the latest releases and topics in software engineering.
 - I love being on the forefront of modern development
 - I'm interested in high-impact apps that nudge the world toward kindness, curiosity, and cosmic awareness ☄️